baymlab/2022_Limdi-TnSeq-LTEE/README.md

 This folder is empty: please download the data from https://doi.org/10.5281/zenodo.6547536.
 This data is generated using the scripts in Part 1: Data to Trajectories, and is required for final figure generation and analysis.

-The data was uploaded to Zenodo as a single file _ltee-tnseq-processed-data.zip_.
+The data is contained in a single file _ltee-tnseq-processed-data.zip_.
 Please unzip this file, and move the Mutant_Trajectories and WGS_Data directories here.

 ### Metadata

 This folder contains the relevant metadata for analysis, including gene names, locations, reference genomes, etc.

-It also contains the RNAseq and RiboSeq data from Favate et al that we use in the following section.
+It contains the following datasets from previously published papers:
+- RNAseq an Riboseq for LTEE ancestors and evolved clones at 50,000 generations: from Favate et al. https://www.biorxiv.org/content/10.1101/2021.01.12.426406v1
+- TraDIS gene essentiality data: from Goodall et al. https://doi.org/10.1128/mBio.02096-17

 ### Analysis